CodeYourFuture/js-exercises/week-3/A-array-find/README.md

 ## `.find()`

-_Searches through the array and returns the value of the first item that matches satisfies a predicate function._
+_Searches through the array and returns the value of the first item that satisfies a predicate function._

 ```js
 var longName = names.find(isLongName);